 Full-Time Equivalent is calculated as follows:

-Instructional level for the student, as determined by the school district.
+Instructional level for the student as determined by the school district.
 Pre-Kindergarten counts include half- and full-day students.
 Students classified by districts as "pre-first" are included in first grade counts.
-Ungraded students are those assigned to a class that is not organized on the basis of grade grouping and has no standard grade designation.
-This includes both regular and special classes that have no grade designations.
-Such a class may contain students of different ages who are identified according to level of performance in one or more areas of instruction, rather than according to grade level or age level.
-The definition of 'Ungraded' does not include out-of-school youth, preschoolers, or children who are not yet school age.
+All general education students must be assigned to a grade.
+Students with disabilities may be determined by the Committee on Special Education (CSE) to be either graded or ungraded.
 Ungraded Elementary includes ungraded students who are age equivalent to students in Kindergarten through 6th grade.
 Ungraded Secondary includes ungraded students who are age equivalent to students in 7th through 12th grade.

 A student who holds a bachelor's, first-professional degree, or equivalent, and is taking courses at the post baccalaureate level.
 These students may or may not be enrolled in graduate programs (not to include students in first-professional programs).

 Graduates include students who received a local diploma or a local diploma with Regents endorsement (Regents diploma).
 All students who received a Regents diploma (with or without Advanced Designation or CTE Endorsement) are included in the number of students with Regents diploma.

 High school completers are Graduates plus students who received an Individualized Education Diploma (IEP).